-- Plotting and analysing results.
+- Plotting and analyzing results.

-- No action: this is when nothing is meant to be done about the process, especially when the process meets the specification limits.
+- No action: This is when nothing is meant to be done about the process, especially when the process meets the specification limits.

 - Adjust specifications: when the requirements or specifications are unattainable, the specifications need to be changed or adjusted.
 In a situation like this, the client must be informed before the specifications are modified, adjusted or changed.